Harshith1600/Rag_Design/README.md

 - If no specific user is mentioned, it falls back to the global persona summary.
 - Topic changes are detected from both semantic similarity and conversation structure, not only raw keywords.

-If you want, I can also add a short quick-start section with example queries and sample output.